-Ball valve seacocks are installed on the thru hulls for the livewell and washdown features.
-These seacocks are located under the aft rigging lid access plate.
+Ball valve seacocks are installed on the thru hulls for the livewell and washdown features, as well as the head inlet and head discharge.
 It is necessary for the seacocks to be in the open position for operation.
-The open position can be obtained by pulling up on the remote arm attached to the seacock handles.
+To open, pull up on the handle - livewell and washdown - or the remote arm - head discharge and head inlet - attached to the seacock.
 The open position is identified by the orientation of the handle.
 If the handle is in line or parallel to the body of the valve, the seacock is in the open position.
 If the handle is perpendicular to the body of the valve, the seacock is in the closed position.